 If traveling to Osaka by train from Tokyo you’ll take Tokaido-Sanyo Shinkansen to Osaka Station then transfer to a local train to reach your final stop.
 The trip takes about 3 hours 30 minutes.
 If you are traveling from Kyoto you can take the Tokaido-Sanyo Line from Kyoto Station to reach Osaka within 30 minutes.

 Where to Stay in Osaka

 If the main reason you are visiting Osaka is to attend Tenjin Matsuri then I would suggest staying in a hotel close to Osaka Castle because it is close to a number of the Tenjin Matsuri activities.
-However there are a number of other places you can choose to stay in Osaka as well.
+However, there are a number of other places you can choose to stay in Osaka as well.

 We have been to Osaka a number of times and stayed in a few different hotels.
 Out of the ones we’ve stayed at, here are our favorites.

 The first hotel I would recommend is Kaneyoshi Ryokan.
-This hotel is perfect for couples or solo travelers that want to be in the middle of the action in the heart of Dotonbori.
+This hotel is perfect for couples or solo travelers who want to be in the middle of the action in the heart of Dotonbori.
 The only downfall is that this area can be a bit noisy late at night due to the karaoke bars nearby and does have a 1am-6pm “curfew” but we never had an issue with that during our time in Osaka.